JonasRossou123/JonasRossou123/README.md

-### Hi there 👋  I'm Jonas, a web developer based in Antwerp!
+### Hi there 👋

+## I'm Jonas, a web developer based in Antwerp!

 www.jonasrossou.com

-🔭 I’m currently working on my portfolio
+🔭 I’m currently working on my portfolio <br />
-🌱 I’m currently learning Three.js/Python
+🌱 I’m currently learning Three.js/Python <br />
-💬 Ask me about all code-related stuff
+💬 Ask me about all code-related stuff <br />
 ⚡ Fun fact: I love playing the piano 🎹 You can find me in the gym 🏋🏼‍♂️

 ### Connect with me